 So second 6 months stop publish on your site and focus 100% on getting links to your site

 Good and beginner-friendly techniques to use are

-Finally, after a year has passed you will enter a new one with great experience in creating content; and with solid link build skills.
+Finally, after a year has passed, you will enter a new one with great experience in creating content; and solid link-building skills.

 That is how you scale your site and traffic.
 But it will take time to learn to do all this stuff.
 It took me a lot of time too.

-Thanks a lot, Nikola for spending time to share amazing insights with us.
-I wish you great success and happiness to you.
-Take care.
+Thanks a lot, Nikola, for spending time to share amazing insights with us.